Campus Life and Resources

 The Graduate and Professional Student Government (GPSG) works in cooperation with the Texas A&M University administration, faculty, and student leaders to advocate for graduate and professional students and to ensure their needs are understood and considered when making campus policies concerning academic excellence, tuition and fees, and research are made.

-Specific goals of the GPSG include:
+Specific goals of the GPSG are:

-• to serve as the voice of and represent all graduate and professional students of Texas A&M.
+- to serve as the voice of and represent all graduate and professional students of Texas A&M.

-• to identify, share, and discuss issues pertinent to graduate and professional students in order to maintain academic freedom; improve the quality of instruction; develop and strengthen recruitment and retention programs; encourage training, fair compensation, and benefits; and ensure that quality student services are made available.
+- to identify, share, and discuss issues pertinent to graduate and professional students in order to maintain academic freedom; improve the quality of instruction; develop and strengthen recruitment and retention programs; encourage training, fair compensation, and benefits; and ensure that quality student services are made available.

-• to be recognized as representing a unique population of Texas A&M University.
+- to be recognized as representing a unique population of Texas A&M University.

-• to establish and maintain open and effective communication with the University and its constituents.
+- to establish and maintain open and effective communication with the university and its constituents.

-• to establish and maintain open and effective communication among the graduate and professional student body on issues that affect its members.
+- to establish and maintain open and effective communication among the graduate and professional student body on issues that affect its members.

-• to serve as an outreach venue for graduate and professional students by providing opportunities for social interaction and service to the local community.
+- to serve as an outreach venue for graduate and professional students by providing opportunities for social interaction and service to the local community.

 Graduate Mentoring Academy

-The goal of the Graduate Mentoring Academy is to improve the graduate mentoring experiences of our students and increase our mentoring capacity as an institution.
+The goal of the Graduate Mentoring Academy (GMA) is to improve the graduate mentoring experiences of our students and increase our mentoring capacity as an institution.
 The target audiences for the academy are graduate and professional students, faculty, and staff.
 The Graduate Mentoring Academy is administered by the Graduate and Professional School at Texas A&M University.

-The Graduate Mentoring Academy (GMA) is a parallel to the Faculty Mentoring Academy (FMA) and uses the Center for the Improvement of Mentored Experiences in Research (CIMER) resources which includes seven evidence-based mentorship competencies.
+The Graduate Mentoring Academy is a parallel to the Faculty Mentoring Academy (FMA) and uses the Center for the Improvement of Mentored Experiences in Research (CIMER) resources which includes seven evidence-based mentorship competencies.
 These Graduate and Professional School activities, along with efforts from the Center for Teaching Excellence, and the Division of Research, work to create a culture of mentoring across our institution.

 GMA workshops are offered in both face-to-face and virtual formats so that all seven competencies can be accessed regardless of location over the course of the year.
 Workshops are formatted in a learner-centered and engaging format that include case studies, discussion opportunities, and reflection activities.
-Break out groups are used in the sessions to ensure every group of students, faculty, and staff receives appropriate and differentiated activities and instruction.
+Break-out groups are used in the sessions to ensure every group of students, faculty, and staff receives appropriate and differentiated activities and instruction.
 Students, faculty, and staff can expect to increase their mentoring competence and skills so that they can be better mentors and mentees to others.

 Students, faculty, and staff who complete all seven competencies will earn the designation of Graduate Mentoring Academy Fellow, receiving a certificate and a door placard.
 Graduate Mentoring Academy Fellows will also have the opportunity to gain additional professional development experience to become a Graduate Mentoring Academy Workshop Facilitator.
-Graduate and professional students who engage in the Graduate mentoring Academy may also earn credit towards G.R.A.D.
-Aggies certificates.
+Graduate and professional students who engage in the Graduate Mentoring Academy may also earn credit towards GRAD Aggies certificates.

 For more information please visit the Graduate Mentoring Academy website or contact gradmentoring@tamu.edu.